 What do we need to know about Zanjan?

-covered up in tinny rear entryways behind is an advanced exterior, Zanjan holds some appealing mosques, a phenomenal bazaar, a plenty knife_grinders and some superb teahouse eateries.
-The city is a sensible base for visiting the amazing Soltaniyeh catacomb and a decent arranging point to reach Takht-e Soleiman by means of the picturesque Dandy street.
+Locating in 285 km north-west of Tehran in a mountainous area, Zanjan is a home to some appealing mosques, a phenomenal bazaar, a plenty knifegrinders and some superb teahouse eateries.
+The city is a sensible base for visiting the amazing Soltaniyeh Dome and a decent arranging point to reach Takht-e Soleiman by means of the picturesque Dandy street.